AlekseiAgarkov/AgenticInfectiousDiseaseTransmissionModels/README.md

 pollutant_exposure_poly = [[25, 25], [25, 50], [50, 50], [50, 25]]
 ```

-At Agent initialization, their coordinates are checked if they fall within "polluted" area mask.
+At Agent initialization stage, coordinates are checked for being within polluted area.
 If so,
-a `exposed_to_pollutant` flag is set to `True` and `pollutant_beta_penalty` is applied at immunity check.
+an `exposed_to_pollutant` flag is set to `True` and `pollutant_beta_penalty` is applied at immunity checks.

 ![Polluted Area.png](docs%2Fimg%2Fpolygons%2FPolluted%20Area.png)